Wapiti08/metasploitable3-download-instructions/README.md

 ## Instructions

-As the instruction here, to download the vagrant, packer and virtualbox.
+1.As the instruction here, to download the vagrant, packer and virtualbox.

 **Pay attention to the versions for every tools**

 [Metasploitable 3 install](https://liberty-shell.com/sec/2018/07/08/install-ms3/)

-If you meet problem like that:
+2.If you meet problem like that:

 >Unable to resolve dependency: user requested 'vagrant-share (> 0)'